External cephalic version (ECV) for breech babies

 Breech means that your baby is in a bottom-down position inside the womb, rather than the more common head-down (cephalic) position.
-During early pregnancy, while your baby has plenty of space to move, breech is very common.
-As pregnancy advances towards the time of birth, the majority of babies will turn into a cephalic position to facilitate a normal vaginal birth, but 3-4% of babies will remain breech at full term (37+ weeks).
+During early pregnancy, when your baby has plenty of space to move, breech is very common.
+As pregnancy advances towards the time of birth, the majority of babies will turn into a cephalic position to facilitate a normal vaginal birth, but 3-4% of babies will remain breech at full-term (37+ weeks).

 A breech baby born vaginally has a slightly increased risk of problems during birth because there may be a delay in delivery of the head and then some compression of the umbilical cord as the head passes through the birth canal.
 This increases the likelihood of requiring an episiotomy, to create extra space for the baby’s head.

 In 2000, a large research study called the Term Breech Trial studied 2,083 mothers with breech babies and concluded that planned Caesarean was safer for the baby than vaginal breech delivery.
-Since then, mothers with breech babies have been offered either external cephalic version (ECV) or planned Caesarean.
+Since then, mothers with breech babies have been offered either an external cephalic version (ECV) so that they can have a cephalic vaginal delivery or a planned Caesarean.
 Six years later, the results of the trial were re-analysed, and it was found that serious flaws in the design of the study meant that its recommendations were invalid.
 However, by this point, vaginal breech delivery had become a rare occurrence and staff were no longer trained or experienced in safe vaginal breech delivery.
 ECV or planned Caesarean therefore remain the mainstays of management for breech babies.